-Cleaning Robots for Apartment Buildings and Multi-Family Communities
+Apartment Cleaning Robots for Multifamily Buildings and Common Areas

 Property managers at apartment communities and residential high-rises face a structural cleaning problem: large common areas that need consistent maintenance every single day, and a shrinking pool of maintenance staff willing to push a floor scrubber through half a mile of corridors at 6 AM.
 Turnover in building maintenance roles runs 45–65% annually — on par with fast food.
 Every vacancy means either deferred cleaning or expensive temporary labor, and neither is acceptable to residents paying premium rents.